danilakritsky/enhanced-de-project-engineering/enhanced_de_prompt_engineering/analyses/analysis-task-01.md

 - Continue to monitor performance as data grows and revisit indexes/plan as needed.

 *Next step: Output the final production query and checklist.*

+# Conclusion: Chosen Optimization Strategy

+Based on implementation and testing, the **CTE + Early Filter Strategy** has been chosen as the final optimized query for the revenue report.
+This approach proved to be robust and correctly produced the expected results during testing.

+The **Window Function Strategy**, while theoretically promising, presented challenges in implementation for this specific query structure, leading to incorrect aggregation (double-counting of refunds) due to interactions between joins and window partitioning.
+Despite attempts to refactor, achieving the correct logic with window functions in this context proved more complex and less straightforward than the CTE approach.

+The CTE strategy, which aggregates sales and refunds independently before joining with orders and currencies, effectively addresses the identified bottlenecks and aligns well with standard practices for such calculations.
+Performance benchmarking will be conducted on this CTE-based optimized query.